Quick links to main pages

 - Public health policy: blog posts, books, and articles

 - ‘Prevention’ and ‘early intervention’ policy: blog posts, book, articles

 - blog posts on elections and the referendum

 - posts, books and articles on Scottish politics and policymaking

 - ‘lectures’ on Scottish politics and policymaking

 More on the main sections

-I’m trying out the idea of pre-publication review, so there is a Politics of Evidence-based Policymaking page, with a pre-publication draft of the book plus many posts and articles on this topic.
+There is a Politics of Evidence-based Policymaking page, with a pre-publication draft of the book plus many posts and articles on this topic.
 Dr Emily St Denny and I are writing a book on ‘prevention’ policy.
-There are two chapters of a book on UK policymaking, but I am making very slow progress on that book (partly because the world is changing so quickly).
+There is a nascent page on UK policymaking, but I am making very slow progress on that book (partly because the world is changing so quickly).